shaliulab/idtrackerai/README.md

 ### Pre-installation checks

-#### NVIDIA Drivers, CUDA Toolkit and CuDNN library.
+#### GPU Drivers, CUDA Toolkit and CuDNN library.

 To install the GPU version of idtracker.ai first make sure that NVIDIA drivers, CUDA Toolkit 8.0 and the corresponding CuDNN v5.1 libraries for CUDA 8.0, are installed in your computer.

-To check that your computer detects the GPU and the NVIDIA drivers are correctly installed type
+If you are using an NVIDIA GPU you can check that the drivers are properly installed typing

     nvidia-smi